• Skip to primary navigation

 Stack of french toast.

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

-Mix the brown sugar, cinnamon, nutmeg, and salt in a small bowl.
-Tip - If the spices are mixed with the sugar, they are less likely to float to the top of the custard mixture later.
+Mix the brown sugar and spices in a small bowl.
+Tip – If the spices are mixed with the sugar, they are less likely to float to the top of the custard mixture later.
+Add the dry sugar and spice mixture to a large, shallow dish such as a pie pan.

 Cook It

-Pan fry the french toast slices for 3-4 minutes on each side until they’re golden brown.
-Use a sturdy, thin spatula turner to flip them over because a little sticking is expected.
-However, if they are hard to slide your spatula underneath, your pan may not have had enough vegan butter or you need to let them cook a little longer before flipping them.
+If they are hard to slide your spatula underneath, your pan may not have had enough vegan butter or you need to let them cook a little longer before flipping them.

 Place the cooked slices in the microwave or in a covered dish to keep them warm while you’re cooking the remaining French toast.